zijie-song/zijie-song.github.io/_pages/about.md

 <h2 id="news" class="news-title">News</h2>

-- The paper “Rebalancing Contrastive Alignment with Learnable Semantic Gaps in Text-Video Retrieval” was accepted by NeurIPS 2025.
-- The paper “Video Flow as Time Series: Discovering Temporal Consistency and Variability for VideoQA” was accepted by ICME 2025.
-- Received the Best Poster Award at ChinaMM 2025.
-- The paper “Grid Jigsaw Representation with CLIP: A New Perspective on Image Clustering” was published in Multimedia Systems.
-- The paper “Embedded Heterogeneous Attention Transformer for Cross-lingual Image Captioning” was published in IEEE Transactions on Multimedia.
+- Our paper “Image Captioning via Compact Bidirectional Architecture” was published in IEEE Transactions on Multimedia, 2026.
+(CCF-A; CAS Q1 Top Journal)

+- Our paper “Enhanced Keyframe Selection for Long-Video Question Answering via Large Language Model-Generated Pseudo-Labels” was published in Journal of Computer Research and Development, 2026, 63(6): 1563–1573.
+(CCF Chinese T1; Chinese Core Journal)

+- Received the Best Poster Award at ChinaMM 2025, organized by the China Computer Federation and the China Society of Image and Graphics.

 <h2 id="research">Research Interests</h2>